The method ssocard is intended to people who need to retrieve the

 Structure of a ssoCard

-The ssoCard contains the best estimates of physical and dynamical properties of the target encapsulated in a
+The ssoCard contains the best estimates of dynamic and physical properties of the target encapsulated in a

 JSON structure defined as follows: